The colour white appears an awful lot in Ray Bradbury’s novel Fahrenheit 451 – but what does it mean?

 Mildred and Clarisse are prominently described in terms of whiteness.
 Unfortunately they don’t exist as rounded characters or women in their own right.
 They’re a counterpoint for Montag: they reflect the ‘manly’ choices he must make.

-Of course, he’s married to Mildred.
+Of course, Mildred is his wife.
 But their marriage is meaningless and filled with loneliness (on both sides).
 When he goes home after meeting Clarisse, the bedroom is like a marble tomb – in part because Mildred has taken an overdose.

 The darkness in their house isn’t just because it’s night time.
 There’s a lack of light because there’s no love, no common ground, and no joy about the natural world.

 Clarisse represents life and potential, while Mildred stands for death and stagnation.
+Their respective whiteness reflects this (i.e., silver and snow Vs white bacon).
 Montag stands between them, unsure of which path to follow.
 Instead, he is a carbon copy fireman, ruddy and dark:

 “Had he ever seen a fireman that didn’t have black hair, black brows, a fiery face?”